Best GPUs under $500 in 2025 – our top picks tested and reviewed

 When picking the best GPUs under 500 USD, we’ve combed through publicly available benchmarks and reviews to understand the landscape.
 We’ve analyzed real-world performance across a variety of games and creative applications, looking for cards that offer the best balance of power, efficiency, and value.

-It’s not just raw speed we’re after; we’re also considering factors such as noise levels, power consumption, and extra features like overclocking potential and software suites that enhance the user experience.
+We’re not just after raw speed; we’re also considering factors such as noise levels, power consumption, and extra features like overclocking potential and software suites that enhance the user experience.
 Every graphics card in our buying guide has been thoroughly tested in-house, and we recommend reading about how we test components so you can get the lowdown on our decision-making.

 - GPU: Navi 32